 Each system task reports when it starts and stops.
 These messages can be helpful in determining whether the system started correctly.
 Events, such as switches losing connection to the server or rebooting, are also reported.
-For a list of all event codes, see Event Types.
+For a list of all event codes, see Event Types on page 181.